TarrySingh/Artificial-Intelligence-Deep-Learning-Machine-Learning-Tutorials/README.md

     $ cd data-science-ipython-notebooks
     $ jupyter notebook

-Notebooks tested with Python 2.7.x.
+Notebooks tested with Python 2.7.x.(will soon be updated to Python 3.5+)

+## curated-list-of-deeplearning-blogs

 ## credits